Emanuele-Saccoliti/Gibbs-Kelly/README.md

 - $m_{1,t}$ is the posterior expected return;
 - $m_{2,t}$ is the posterior predictive second moment;
-- $lambda$ is a fractional Kelly multiplier;
+- $\lambda$ is a fractional Kelly multiplier;
 - $w_{\max}$ is the maximum absolute leverage.

 This allocation rule increases exposure when the posterior expected return is large relative to predictive risk, and reduces exposure when uncertainty or volatility is high.
+The leverage constraint $w_{\max}$ prevents the strategy from taking unrealistically large positions.

 ---